-- The Howard Academy Trust recognises that children are capable of abusing their peers This referred to as child-on-child abuse and can take many forms. - The Howard Academy Trust believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - The Howard Academy Trust recognises that child-on-child abuse can take many forms, including but not limited to: - bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - 'upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - initiation/hazing type violence and rituals - Staff and leadership recognise that that some peer-on-peer abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all peer-on-peer abuse is unacceptable and all reports will be taken seriously. - In order to minimise the risk of peer-on-peer abuse, Thames View Primary School will: - implement a robust anti-bullying policy, providing an age/ability appropriate PSHE and RSE curriculum, providing a range of reporting mechanisms e.g. worry boxes, exit cards and access to the Inclusion Hub. . - The Howard Academy Trust will not tolerate, dismiss or minimize any harmful behaviours in school and will take swift action to intervene when this occurs.
-All allegations of peer-on-peer abuse will be recorded, investigated, and dealt with in line with associated school/college policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by peer-on-peer abuse may be supported by: - All staff taking reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches, and in cases of sexual assault, informing the police and/or First Response. - The school will take steps to ensure that appropriate curriculum time is dedicated to enable children to develop an awareness and understanding of abusive behaviour and minimise the risk of all forms of peer-on-peer abuse.
+- ^{8.4.} Thames View Primary School recognises that children are capable of abusing their peers This referred to as child-on-child abuse and can take many forms. - ^{8.5.} Thames View Primary School believes and understands the importance of challenging inappropriate behaviours between children that are abusive in nature.
+Staff understand that abuse is abuse, and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - ^{8.6.} Thames View Primary School recognises that child-on-child abuse can take many forms, including but not limited to: - bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - 'upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - initiation/hazing type violence and rituals - ^{8.7.} Staff and leadership recognise that that some peer-on-peer abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all peer-onpeer abuse is unacceptable and all reports will be taken seriously.

+- In order to minimise the risk of peer-on-peer abuse, each school will: - implement a robust anti-bullying policy,

+- providing an age/ability appropriate PSHE and RSE curriculum, - providing a range of reporting mechanisms e.g. worry boxes, exit cards. - ^{8.9.} Thames View Primary School will not tolerate, dismiss or minimize any harmful behaviours in school and will take swift action to intervene when this occurs.
+All allegations of peeron-peer abuse will be recorded, investigated, and dealt with in line with associated school/college policies, including child protection, anti-bullying and behaviour. - ^{8.10.} Alleged victims, perpetrators and any other child affected by peer-on-peer abuse may be supported by: - All staff taking reports seriously, listening carefully, avoiding victim blaming, - providing appropriate pastoral support, - working with parents/carers, - reviewing educational approaches - and, in cases of sexual assault, informing the police and/or First Response. - ^{8.11.} The school will take steps to ensure that appropriate curriculum time is dedicated to enable children to develop an awareness and understanding of abusive behaviour and minimise the risk of all forms of peer-on-peer abuse.
 We will also ensure that children recognise warning signs and supports of support both within the school and externally (such as Kent Police, ChildLine etc.).